-There are four routes into an entry the a 2018 Enduro World Series event
+There are four routes to an entry to a 2018 Enduro World Series event:

 1. Reserved List ( 2017 EWS Rankings and EWS Qualifier Series rankings)